redhat-developer-demos/where-is-teddy/README.md

 2. Tick the checkbox to enable RHOAI

+3. From the command line, login as a cluster administrator

-3. Add the puller DaemonSet
+4. Add the puller DaemonSet

    ```bash
    oc apply -f ./setup/rhoai-config/images-puller.yaml